nominetresearch/microbit-networking-book-python/twowayunicast/twowayunicast.md

 Solutions
 ---------

-Solutions for this chapter can be found under microbit-networking-book-python/twowayunicast/code
+Solutions for this chapter can be found under [the Github directory](/code).

 Resources
 ---------